Aseamann/TRain/README.md

 be found at https://new.rosettacommons.org/docs/latest/getting_started/Getting-Started.
 Rosetta
 should be built with MPI executables and instructions can be found at
 https://new.rosettacommons.org/docs/latest/build_documentation/Build-Documentation (or follow
 the instructions below).
-While there is the option to run without MPI, it is not recommend.
+While there is the option to run without MPI, it is not recommended.
 For more
 instructions on how to run  ModelEngine  and for a list of command line options, see Chapter 5 in the User's Guide.

 If MPI is not installed on your computer, you can install it using the following command (for a